A Joyful Eve in Christmas Town

 “I don’t know how you missed it.”

-“They do that?
-Every year?”
+“Why a special screening?”
 Claire enjoyed Christmas as much as anyone, but an annual event to celebrate an old movie?

 “Well, yeah.
-I guess that’s exactly what happened.
+I guess that’s exactly what happened.”

 “Wow.
 I may have to see that movie sometime.”